jain-mukesh/cpp-tools/README.md

 # cpp-tools
-Collection of my CPP code
+Collection of some helpful CPP code that I developed over time.